vmartinezlive/freelance-project/README.md

     How we can serve:
     * Provide competitive cost
     * Promotes community awareness within the space
-    * Provides information on private offices
+    * Provides private offices and communal areas
     * Provides information on latest technologies and business center
     * Site and brand promotes 100% inclusive